grumpper/tf-random-id/README.md

 # tf-random-id
-Generates random ID linked to a name passed as input
+Generates random ID linked to a name passed as output